-Staff must read the Online Safety Policy in conjunction with our Code of Conduct in relation to personal online behaviour.
+Staff must read the Online Safety Policy and Acceptable usage agreement in conjunction with our Code of Conduct in relation to personal online behaviour.

 Any concerns related to children's safety online (either safeguarding or technical) should be reported to the DSL immediately.